Michigan Rental Application

 Lake and bridge in Michigan at sunset

-Michigan landlords use rental applications to gather vital information like income, rental history, and personal references.
-Collecting these details will help you screen applicants thoroughly and rent to reliable tenants who care for your property and pay rent on time.
+Landlords use Michigan rental applications to gather vital information like income, rental history, and personal references.
+Collecting these details will help you screen applicants thoroughly and rent to reliable tenants who care for your property and pay rent on time, month after month.

-While TurboTenant makes sending and receiving digital rental applications easy, it’s still valuable to learn federal and Michigan screening laws before diving in.
-Knowing the rules and staying compliant while screening potential tenants can save you a legal headache later.
+While TurboTenant makes sending and receiving free digital rental applications easy, we still recommend learning both Michigan and federal screening laws before diving in.
+Knowing the rules and staying compliant while conducting tenant background checks can save you a legal headache down the road.

-In this guide, we’ll cover all you need to know (pre-screening questions, pet policies, application fees, how to handle denials, and more) so you can review each applicant confidently and by the letter of the law.
+In this guide, we’ll cover all you need to know in 2026: Pre-screening questions, pet policies, application fees, how to handle denials, and more.
+By the end of this article, you’ll be able to review each applicant confidently and by the letter of the law.

 Lease Icon